sinajahan/sinajahan.github.com/_posts/2013-02-20-agile-planning.md

 As far as the end date of a project is far in the future, we don't feel any pressure and work leisurely.
 The project buffer should represent at least 20% of the total project duration.
 Don't have partially done work: it is hard to measure and it will ruin the trust between customer and team.
-Have in progress as narrow as one card to avoid having developers working on multiple tasks.
+Have in-progress as narrow as one card to avoid having developers working on multiple tasks.